aiven/devportal/docs/products/kafka/howto/manage-schema-registry-authorization.rst

 ..
 Tip::

-    Some older Aiven for Apache Kafka services may not have this feature enabled by default, read :doc:`how to enable schema registry authorization on older services <../howto/enable-schema-registry-authorization>`.
+    Some older Aiven for Apache Kafka® services may not have this feature enabled by default, read :doc:`how to enable schema registry authorization on older services <../howto/enable-schema-registry-authorization>`.

 Karapace schema registry authorization is configured using dedicated Access Control Lists (ACLs); to learn more about defining ACLs, check the :ref:`dedicated page <karapace_schema_registry_acls>`.